Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects: Abstract

 \section{Abstract}

 We characterize geometrically the regularizing effects of the semigroups generated by accretive non-selfadjoint quadratic differential operators.
 As a byproduct, we establish the subelliptic estimates enjoyed by these operators, being expected to be optimal.
-These results prove the conjectures of M. Hitrik, K. Pravda-Starov and J. Viola in \cite{MR3710672}.
+These results prove conjectures by M. Hitrik, K. Pravda-Starov and J. Viola.
 The proof relies on a new representation of the polar decomposition of these semigroups.
-In particular, we identify the selfadjoint part as the evolution operator generated by the Weyl quantization of a time-dependent real-valued non-negative quadratic form for which we prove a sharp anisotropic lower bound.
+In particular, we identify the selfadjoint part as the evolution operator generated by the Weyl quantization of a time-dependent real-valued nonnegative quadratic form for which we prove a sharp anisotropic lower bound.